 - There is no narrowing of the curriculum to prepare for testing this is an ethos that FLE has held for years as it is our genuine belief that it has no impact on results and is detrimental to the children. - As a school we provide opportunities to maximise children's reading, writing and mathematical knowledge through non-core subjects and quality literature. - The FLE curriculum is continuously enriched through a range of wellplanned, appropriate, exciting and enjoyable first hand learning experiences and opportunity, including, visits, visitors and community events.
+The flexibility within the curriculum allows for impromptu learning opportunities too - which are often child led and the most memorable.
+We enhance the curriculum with opportunities from regional to international For example: We have been engaged with the Kerdroya project, building a Cornish hedge Labyrinth; we were part of an international campaign highlighting single-use plastic by Comic Relief; we took part in a space station information seminar and workshop which heightened aspirations and Western Power workshop.

-The flexibility within the curriculum allows for impromptu learning opportunities too - which are often child led and the most memorable. - The FLE curriculum is designed to engage all learners and is therefore not set in stone, but adapted to meet the needs of each cohort.
-The aim is that children are stimulated, engaged and excited about their learning and demonstrate a genuine enthusiasm for their learning.
+- The FLE curriculum is designed to engage all learners and is therefore not set in stone, but adapted to meet the needs of each cohort.
+The aim is that children are stimulated, engaged and excited about their learning and demonstrate a genuine enthusiasm for their learning. - The FLE curriculum is designed to be taught in mixed age and mixed ability classes.